KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-typedef-syntax.md

 typedef int CUSTOM_TYPE;
 ```

-This creates a new type, `CUSTOM_TYPE`, that can be used in place of a
+This creates a synonym (often called an alias) `CUSTOM_TYPE` that can be used in
-traditional `int`:
+place of the traditional specifier `int`:
 ```c
 CUSTOM_TYPE the_meaning = 42;
 // is equivalent to
 int the_meaning = 42;
 ```

-I'm using screaming snake case (caps with underscores), but the case of the
+Here I'm using screaming snake case (all caps with underscores), but this is
-custom type alias is conventional; choose what suits you.
+a personal convention; choose what suits you.

 ### Typedef for Function Pointers